 And so not surprisingly Peter speaks boldly, but he does not know what he is talking about.
 He does not read his own soul very well.
 He is the victim of irony, which says you believe that you know something, but you really don’t.
 A biblical example is Job and his friends.
 They were trying to figure out why Job met with disasters, and though they had a small level of understanding—and the poetry is beautiful—they really did not know as much as their confidence allowed.
 God showed up on the scene and told them so.
-For a modern comic example, in the sitcom Hogan’s Heroes, Col. Klink, the camp commandant, believes that there has never been a successful escape from Stalag 13, but the prisoners come and go as they please.
+For a modern comic example, in the sitcom Hogan’s Heroes, Col. Klink, the camp commandant, believes that there has never been a successful escape from Stalag 13, but the prisoners come and go as they please, underground.
 He even boasts about his perfect record.
 This is irony because he thinks he knows something, but he actually does not.
+The main point is he lacks knowledge of himself.
 But these verses are not comedic irony.
 This is tragic irony.
-The main point is the lacks knowledge of himself.

 Likewise, Peter boastfully predicts that he would go to the death with Jesus.
 Jesus knew Peter better than Peter knew himself.